5. Your Family's Medical History

 Not only do your loved ones receive protection when you get life insurance in the Philippines.
 It also helps you protect your precious assets as well.

 Do you own any major assets such as a house or car?
 With a life insurance policy, you can protect your hard-earned assets against foreclosure or repossession by the lender when the unexpected happens.

 For example, if you're injured from an accident that prevents you from earning income to pay for your monthly mortgages, the life insurance benefits you'll get can help you partially or fully cover the payments.

-You should get life insurance if: you have any high-value asset that needs to be protected against the financial burden resulting from a death or permanent disability.
+You should get life insurance if you have any high-value asset that needs to be protected against the financial burden resulting from death or permanent disability.

 The decision on whether to get life insurance or not varies from person to person.
-It is based on your needs and your financial standing.
+It's based on your needs and your financial standing.

-Ultimately, life insurance protects your loved ones from financial difficulties and ensures they are taken care of.
-However, note that life insurance is mainly for your dependents, so before you apply for life insurance, make sure that you are also saving and investing for yourself.
+Ultimately, life insurance protects your loved ones from financial difficulties and ensures they're taken care of when you're gone.
+However, note that life insurance is mainly for your dependents, so before you apply for life insurance, make sure that you're also saving and investing for yourself.
 If you’re fresh out of college and living with your parents, you may not need life insurance yet.

-Whether or not you have decided now is the best time to get life insurance, it’s best to go "window shopping" first before signing the papers.
+Before you learn how to get life insurance in the Philippines, it’s best to go "window shopping" first.
 Prices and coverage will vary depending on the policy.
 So, do your research first before you sign the papers.